 11. Da Brat

-The Chicago MC had the help from an Atlanta producer by the name of Jermaine Dupri.
-Combining one of the best lyricists of her time with some of the best production of her time, Da Brat was able to established a successful career after releasing her first hit song, “Funkdafied.”
+The Chicago MC had help from an Atlanta producer by the name of Jermaine Dupri.
+Combining one of the best lyricists of her time with some of the best production of her time, Da Brat was able to establish a successful career after releasing her first hit song, “Funkdafied.”

 12. Foxy Brown

 Foxy Brown is female hip hop artist that at times seems to be one of hip hop’s most forgotten legends.
 With a strong presence in the rap game during the late 1990s, Foxy Brown released Ill Na Na, Chyna Doll, and Broken Silence, all platinum and gold certified, as well being part of the rap group The Firm with Nas and AZ.

 Spotify: Foxy Brown | Apple Music: Foxy Brown | Youtube: Foxy Brown

 13. Mia X

 Mama Drama was able to hold her own as one of the first true southern female hip hop artists, while also not being overshadowed by Master P and the large roster of No Limit records.
 After only releasing three albums, with the two Unlady Like and Mama Drama being the ones that reached success, Mia X will still go down in history as one of the best southern MCs.